caseyg/awesome/TOPICS.md

 *   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

-*   [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds third-party integrations through reverse engineering platforms' internal APIs.
+*   [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds permissionless integrations through reverse engineering platforms' internal APIs.

 *   [zeon-studio/astroplate](https://github.com/zeon-studio/astroplate) - Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript providing everything you need to jumpstart your Astro project.
 Get started with Astroplate and save yourself hours of work!